aces/Loris/docs/ModuleWidgets.md

   'My Tasks' panel to display outstanding user tasks.
-No options are passed and the return value is expected to be an array of `\LORIS\dashboard\TaskWidget` elements (usually created by `\LORIS\dashboard\TaskQueryWidget` which generates the widget from an SQL query.
+No options are passed and the return value is expected to be an array of `\LORIS\dashboard\TaskWidget` elements (usually created by `\LORIS\dashboard\TaskQueryWidget` which generates the widget from an SQL query).

 # Candidate Profile